chromedp/chromedp/README.md

 ## Frequently Asked Questions

-> I can't see any Chrome browser window

-By default, Chrome is run in headless mode.
-See `DefaultExecAllocatorOptions`, and [an example][goref-chromedp-exec-allocator] to override the default options.

 > I'm seeing "context canceled" errors

 When the connection to the browser is lost, `chromedp` cancels the context, and